TeamWertarbyte/materialdesign-webfont-material-ui/README.md

+# :warning: This project is deprecated

+Embedding over 2000 icons with a Webfont is a very bad idea when you are not using all of them (i.e. 99.9% of the time).
+Please use [our SVG-based Material Design Icons](https://github.com/TeamWertarbyte/mdi-material-ui) components instead.

+---

 # Material Design Webfont for Material-UI

 Sorry for the long repo name, but it pretty much nails it.
 This tiny module